Frankenstein (Hammer film series): Tales of Frankenstein television pilot

 In 1959, Hammer shot a half-hour pilot episode for a television series to be called Tales of Frankenstein, in association with Columbia Pictures, directed by Curt Siodmak.
 Anton Diffring played the Baron, and Don Megowan his creation.
-The series was scrapped, largely because of the two companies' disagreement over what the basic thrust of the series would be: Hammer wanted to do a series about Baron Frankenstein involved in various misadventures, while Columbia wanted a series of loosely-connected science fiction loosely based around the idea of science gone wrong.
+The series was scrapped, largely because of the two companies' disagreement over what the basic thrust of the series would be: Hammer wanted to do a series about Baron Frankenstein involved in various misadventures, while Columbia wanted a series of loosely-connected science fiction stories based around the idea of science gone wrong.
 Though unreleased at the time of its production, the episode is available on DVD from several public domain sources.
+It is also available as a Special Feature on the 2012 Blu-Ray release of The Curse Of Frankenstein by Lionsgate.
 Though the series was never produced, Anthony Hinds commissioned several scripts that provided Hammer with material for their later Frankenstein films, specifically Frankenstein Created Woman and The Evil of Frankenstein.